boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

         }
      ```

- 15. In `DashboardListing.js` file inside, include this method.
-The `componentDidMount()` method contact the server to get the token and with this token, particular dashboard details is collected and passed to the `renderDashboard()` method to render it.
+ 15. In `DashboardListing.js` file, include this method.
+The `componentDidMount()` method contacts the server to retrieve the token.
+With this token, specific dashboard details are collected and passed to the `renderDashboard()` method for rendering.

        ![DashboardListing Image](/static/assets/javascript/sample/images/react-component.png)